-I’ve been using it for two months now, so I feel confident in writing up this Gemini Exchange review, based on my personal experience.
+I’ve been using it for several months now, so I feel confident in writing up this Gemini Exchange review, based on my personal experience.
 (Please bear in mind that this is just that, a user review.
 It’s not a Consumer Reports-type comprehensive review of all features).

 What Is the Gemini Exchange?

 It’s, well, an exchange, kind of like the New York Stock Exchange (NYSE) or NASDAQ.
 Except that, instead of stocks, you can sell and buy Ether and Bitcoin.
 Unlike the NYSE or NASDAQ, however, you can open an account with them and not just trade those cryptocurrencies, but also store them with Gemini.
 In other words, they also act as a digital wallet.

 Honestly, it seemed like one of the better alternatives out there, in what is still somewhat of a wild west.
 However, it has two big advantages that led me to trust it: (1) regulation and (2) famous faces: